Friday, January 16, 2026

 Revisiting the heavier than heaven debut Nirvana album “Bleach”

 Proudly recorded by $606.17, “Bleach” it’s perhaps the only legitimate Grunge album Nirvana did.
-Released on June 15, 1989 on Sub Pop, the record features a selection of Grunge songs that approaches the style used by some of their Seattle peers, such as The Melvins, Alice In Chains, Soundgarden or TAD, a slow, sludgy and heavy Grunge Rock with influences of Punk and 70’s Heavy Metal blend in together.
+Released on June 15, 1989, on Sub Pop, the record features a selection of Grunge songs that approaches the style used by some of their Seattle peers, such as The Melvins, Alice in Chains, Soundgarden or TAD, a slow, sludgy and heavy Grunge Rock with influences of Punk and 70’s Heavy Metal blend in together.
 We look back at this now historical Rock album

 Read More